run2bizdocs/docs/en-us/docs/4biz-helium/additional-features/racer-4biz-app/create-ticket-racer.md

-Title: Criar ticket
+Title: Create ticket
-Description: Como criar um ticket no aplicativo Racer 4biz
+Description: How to create tickets using the Racer 4biz app

 # Creating a ticket using Racer 4biz app